yeeeehao/project2/README.md

 4. Search for recipes;

+5. Users can bookmark recipes and view them;

-5. Users can post their own recipes to the web page;
+6. Users can post their own recipes to the web page;

-6. Users can modify and delete the recipes they post to the web page;
+7. Users can modify and delete the recipes they post to the web page;

-7. Automatically recommend random recipes (this is for choosing phobias).
+8. Automatically recommend random recipes (this is for choosing phobias).

 This is our temporary goal, and some improvements may be made in the future.